mddazure/azure-route-server-lab/README.md

 :point_right: The Azure platform will do Equal Cost Multipath (ECMP) routing, meaning that traffic will be shared over both Gateway instances.
 Traffic is load shared by flow, with a flow identified by its "5-tuple" of source and destination IP addresses, source and destination ports and protocol (TCP, UDP, ICMP).

 Packets belonging to the same flow are sent to the same next hop (Gateway instance).
-Flow symmetry is not guaranteed: the path for return packets of the same flow is determined by the CSR, it may be send return traffic via the tunnel to the other instance.
+Flow symmetry is not guaranteed: the path for return packets of the same flow is independently determined by the CSR.
+Return traffic may be sent via the tunnel to the other Gateway instance.